NIcolasp14/Experience/README.md

 Apr 2019 - Job Fair Athens (+ panel about big data)
 Nov 2018 - Ethereum Blockchain Workshop under the auspices of the IEEE NTUA Student Branch and Bloomberg (https://www.ece.ntua.gr/gr/article/235)

+### competitions
+July 2022 - Winning Biotech Day 2022, a Biotechnology Innovation Competition
+Oct 2019 - Top 30% in IEEExtreme 13.0 as a freshman with a team of freshmen with no algorithmic background - A 24h programming competition
+Dec 2019 - BPuzzled NTUA placed top 10 (cant remember exact placement)